walcht/neovim-unity/README.md

 This project was done by a very inexperienced Neovim user.
 If anything can be enhanced then please open a PR!
-I really enjoy using Neovim and I find it a bit sad that there are no properly updated guides on how to set it up with Unity3D development environment.
+I really enjoy using Neovim and I find it a bit sad that there are no properly updated guides on how to set it up with Unity development environment.

 ## License